explodinglabs/jsonrpcserver/README.rst

     def index():
         return dispatch(MyHandlers)

-Now write the methods that carry out the requests.
+Lastly, write the methods that will carry out the requests.

 .. sourcecode:: python